The current global job market is so competitive that most applicants for a given job will never reach the interview stage.

 Employers are routinely skimming through hundreds of CVs for a single job posting.
 In such a crowded field, it is very easy for your CV to be forgotten unless it really stands out.

 Here we present some essential tips for making your CV pop and getting that elusive job interview.
+Also check out our latest article on CV Writing Guide: How to Write a Good CV.

 Formatting should be pleasing to the eye